 Exposes students to 3D scanning and modeling.
 Students will manipulate various types of 3D scanning technology and create CAD models using scanning software and other CAD programs.

-Prerequisite: CAD 2660 with a grade of C or better
+Prerequisite: CAD 2400 or CAD 2460 or CAD 2455 or CAD 2464 with a grade of C or better